tuerda/JTwalk/readme.md

 ## Bibliography

 Christen, J. A. and Fox, C. (2010).
-“A general purpose sampling algorithm for con-tinuous distributions (the t-walk).”Bayesian Analisis, 4(2): 263–282.
+“A general purpose sampling algorithm for continuous distributions (the t-walk).”Bayesian Analisis, 4(2): 263–282.